 -Not a single "next tee" sign in sight so there is a lot of guessing where you need to go next.
 Some of the course direction is confusing and you will definitely be searching for the next tee.

 -The entrance to this park is hard to find

 Other Thoughts: This is a decent golf course that will have you throwing every disc in your bag.
 It is a nice park in a nice area and makes for a good stroll through the woods.
 The course is in good shape and looks like it is well taken care of.
 It has numerous memorable shots and scenic views.
 It is challenging and the natural hilliness makes for a good workout.

-This was my first time playing here and I must say that the park entrance was a bit difficult to find.
+My first time playing here the park entrance was a bit difficult to find.
 The flow of this course is confusing at times because there are paths all over the place and no signs to point you to the next tee which is not always immediately apparent.
-The Pro tees seem like an afterthought so it's a bit unfortunate to see that they didn't give them even a rubber pad since their tee signs are essentially nothing.
+The Pro tees finally got pads of their own, which is an improvement from the clunky natural tees they were.
 The tee signs that are on the Am tees are way off on their distances and the pin placement is not always correct.
 The holes have multiple pin locations but the tee signs do not account for this.

 This course is a nice change of pace from my usual home-base courses.
 It offers many shot opportunities and has its own sense of charm.
 The confusedness of the signage or lack thereof is kind of annoying but it can be managed.
 It would be nice to see something done about that and if they put in concrete tees it would make this course even better.
 Also a drink machine would be nice.
-Regardless, I have a feeling we'll be adding this one to our course rotation.
+Regardless, Flat Rocks is a nice course that should definitely be in anyone's rotation in the area.

 Pros: -Very open (my preference)

 -Very well maintained